Studios at MASS MoCA

 Additional Accessibility Information

 The Studios at MASS MoCA has studios in two buildings.
-Building 13 has an elevator to the studios on the second floor and Building 34 has a ramp to the first floor entrance.
-Stairs are not necessary for either space and both have wheelchair accessible, gender-neutral bathrooms with grab bars around the toilet.
-Housing at the Studios at MASS MoCA requires the ability to climb two flights of stairs.
-If you are not able to use stairs, please contact us immediately upon your acceptance so we can discuss alternate accommodations.
+Building 13 has an elevator to the studios on the second floor and Building 34 has a ramp to the first floor entrance, though the ramp is not fully ADA-compliant.
+Stairs are not necessary for either building and both have wheelchair accessible, gender-neutral bathrooms with grab bars around the toilet.
+Building 13 has a handicap door button to enter the building, Building 34 does not.
+Housing for the Studios at MASS MoCA is located on the third floor of an apartment building across the street from the museum and requires the ability to climb two flights of stairs.
+Upon your acceptance, if you have any concerns or questions in regard to housing and accessibility please contact us immediately.
+While primary housing accommodations are not ADA compliant, MASS MoCA does have limited alternate housing available for these situations.
+We are happy to work with you to ensure you are able to attend and accept the residency.

 MASS MoCA is committed to providing a welcoming environment to all by offering services to make our programs as accessible as possible.
 Ask about wheelchairs, gallery stools, and event listening devices available to check-out, free of charge, in the museum lobby.
 While the information here provides a general overview of accessibility features, we encourage you to call or email to address questions or specific needs: